ChaimCeresTahapary/motoren/README.md

 and if ive want to delete all row ive do App\Models\Brand::query()->delete();
 or if you want to specify $brand = App\Models\Brand::find(4);
 $brand->delete();
+3-11- learned how eloquent works and been testing about